fot. z archiwum przewodnika

 • Skills

-The trail itself requires good physical condition, some trail riding experience is definitely a good thing.
-The group will gallop in every suitable spot, turns and small jumps also happen while galloping.
-We recommend using helmets, especially on the first day, when riders are getting accustomed to the terrain and horses.
+The trail itself requires solid horse riding skills and good physical condition, previous trail riding experience is definitely a good thing to have.
+The group will canter in every suitable spot, rain or shine, sharp turns and small jumps also happen while cantering.
+We recommend riding in helmets.

 What is included in this tour?Items that are included in the cost of tour price.